MEJSIK/Facebook-News-Feed/README.md

 <strong>NOTE:</strong>To get into any data use '{}' ex. {{post.message}} in HTML file.

-<strong>NOTE:</strong> You just need pageID and access token.
-In near future I will upgrade to show all reactions and comments with reactions.
+<strong>NOTE:</strong> You just need pageID and access token. <strong>In near future I will upgrade to show all reactions and comments with reactions.</strong>